Kesher Israel (Washington, D.C.): From 1989 to 2014

 The synagogue board responded with this statement: "Kesher Israel's leadership is deeply concerned about the harm caused by Rabbi Freundel's actions—of which we did not and could not have known—and for the personal welfare of all those individuals who may have been violated.
 The lawsuits that were recently filed are completely without merit.
 Our energies remain focused on working towards healing our community and building a vibrant future for Kesher Israel."

 Freundel ultimately pleaded guilty to 52 counts of voyeurism and was sentenced to six-and-a-half years in prison and fined $13,000.

 On October 22, 2018, a class action lawsuit against Freundel and four religious organizations named as defendants – Kesher Israel, the National Capital Mikvah, the Rabbinical Council of America, and the Beth Din of America – was settled for $14.25 million.

 From 2015

 In July 2015 the congregation hired Rabbi Dr. Avidan Milevsky as its part-time interim spiritual leader.
 Milevsky, an associate professor of psychology at Kutztown University of Pennsylvania, was the author of five books and previously served as interim rabbi of Ner Tamid Greenspring Valley Congregation in Baltimore.
 The Milevsky family made aliyah to Israel a year later.

 On March 16, 2017, the synagogue announced the appointment of a full-time replacement, Rabbi Hyim Shafner, who had been serving for the previous 13 years as a congregational rabbi in St. Louis.
 He formerly served for eight years as the Hillel chaplain at Washington University in St. Louis and, before then, worked for a year in the Jewish community in Mumbai, India.

+Kesher Israel was the target of an antisemitic incident on December 17, 2023, when a man from Toledo, Ohio illegally parked his U-Haul van on the sidewalk in front of the synagogue and then attempted to gain entry into the building while the rabbi was conducting a class.
+When he was unable to open the locked door, he shouted "gas the Jews" and sprayed a foul-smelling substance on two congregants who had exited the building.
+The man was arrested by Metropolitan Police and charged with multiple offenses, including a hate crime.
+Earlier on the same day, multiple Jewish institutions and synagogues in Washington, including Kesher Israel, received bomb threats by email, which the police had deemed to be "non-credible."

+In 2024, following the acquisition of an adjacent property, the congregation announced an $18 million renovation campaign that would greatly expand its facilities.